GeoNode/documentation/admin/admin_panel/index.rst

 As an Administrator you might need to broadcast announcements to the world about your portal or simply to the internal contributors.

-GeoNode ``Announcements`` allow actually to do that; an admin has the possibility to create thre types of messages, accordingly to their severity, decide their validity in terms of time period (start date and expiring date of the announcement), who can view them or not (everyone or just the registerd members) and whenever a user can hide the message or not and how long.
+GeoNode ``Announcements`` allow actually to do that; an admin has the possibility to create three types of messages, accordingly to their severity, decide their validity in terms of time period (start date and expiring date of the announcement), who can view them or not (everyone or just the registerd members) and whenever a user can hide the message or not and how long.